kozistr/Awesome-GANs/README.md

 | :---: | :---: | :---: |
 | GAN Hacks | a bunch of tips & tricks to train GAN stable | [github](https://github.com/soumith/ganhacks) |

-## To-Do

-0. updating `worth a try` GAN papers
-1. refactoring the whole codes
-2. supporting **tensorflow 2.x**
-3. linking to the official implementations, if not, unofficial implementations

 ## Note

-**Any suggestions and PRs and issues are WELCOME :)**
+Any suggestions and PRs and issues are WELCOME :)

 ## Author